 The environments are strikingly beautiful.
 The characters are modernized: cleaner and redesigned to better suit the current aesthetic, but unfortunately look washed out and unfinished when set against the detail of the backgrounds.
 Cinematography is done very well; the usage of color and light, particularly contrasting Kenshin's meetings with Misao and Shishio, is a nice touch.

-Animation was hit and miss.
+and miss.
 Where the TV show would use light and sound to indicate a superhuman move being performed, Cage of Flames impresses with full animations; noteworthy in Kenshin’s confrontation with Misao and battle with Chou.
 The fights in Song of the Light, however, lack the impact of those in the series.
 (Saitou’s evaluation fight with Kenshin comes to mind.)
 An argument can be made for the finesse of Kenshin vs Soujiro’s shukuchi duel, but the gatotsu and the futae no kiwami just don’t have the same raw explosiveness.

 The soundtrack is still excellent.
 While the renditions lack their predecessor’s quaint appeal, they are more intricate in timbre and more “cinematic.”
 Familiar themes are used accordingly and don’t fail to accentuate the mood of a scene or remind us that this is indeed Rurouni Kenshin.
 Just don’t expect something as amazing as Tsuiokuhen’s OST.